 Rev. 05/2023

-Geneva Public Library District (GPLD) designates areas for eating and drinking, including the first floor vending area and outdoor patios.
+Geneva Public Library District (GPLD) designates areas for eating and drinking, including the first floor vending area, Collaboration Zone, outdoor patios.
 Covered beverages are allowed throughout the Library.
 Patrons may only eat meals or drink from uncovered beverages in designated areas.
+Food is prohibited in Kids Landing, the Makerspace, and the Recording Studio.

 Patrons are expected to properly dispose of trash after eating or drinking.
 Food and drink may not interfere with others’ use of the library, or damage or threaten damage to library property.